Dacia Sandero Stepway Review 2024

 If you really need something more rugged and capable, there's always the superb Dacia Duster for a few grand more.
 And on the subject of price, plumping for the Dacia Sandero Stepway over the regular Sandero will set you back another £1200.
 With our sensible hat on we say it isn't really worth the extra, but we can understand the appeal of the Stepway's added ground clearance and more robust body.

 Being based on the regular Sandero means it too is no longer available in the headline-grabbing base trim levels.
-Only a year or so ago both models started at well below £10,000, but Dacia has decided not to bother with the bog basic trim levels because most buyers didn't either.
+Only a few years ago, both models started at well below £10,000, but Dacia has decided not to bother with the bog basic trim levels because most buyers didn't either.
 Still, it makes a Ford Fiesta Active look positively expensive.

 Of course your biggest obstacle on longer journeys is how the Sandero Stepway drives.
-The sole pure petrol engine is the TCe 90 turbo which is punchy enough for most needs.
+The entry-level TCe 90 turbo is punchy enough for most needs.
 Refinement isn't brilliant, but neither is it ear-piercingly noisy.
-There's also a slightly more powerful Bi-Fuel model that can also run on LPG, although good luck finding a filling station.
+There's also a slightly more powerful TCe 100 Bi-Fuel model that can also run on LPG, although good luck finding a filling station that sells it.
+A slightly-more-powerful-still TCe 110 version completes the range.

 Ride comfort is better than you might expect thanks to the Dacia Sandero Stepway's soft suspension, which deals with craggy surfaces pretty well.
 That does mean handling is a long way off the best small car rivals, with plenty of body lean, gloopy steering and an unsettled feel on country roads.
 It does the job well enough, though, and is a doddle to drive around town.